Bug out Bag: Crash course in building your ultimate bug out bag – Part 2

 In addition to the above, it is important to develop your skills and undergo appropriate training.
 Get in shape and work on your level of fitness and strength.
-Consider to take part in realistic self-defence or combat training, this can also assist in improving your level of fitness.
+Consider to take part in realistic self-defense or combat training, this can also assist in improving your level of fitness.

 ALSO SEE: Top 5 survival skills to learn

 Also practice generic survival skills such as first aid, navigation, finding water or shelter, or making fire.
 There are various websites and YouTube videos that provide useful information for free, as well as a range of books on various survival topics.

 The aim of this two-part post was to provide an overview of what a bug out bag is, why it is important, and what the typical items are that you can include in your bag.
 There are multiple books on the topic of bug out bags, and even entire websites and social media accounts dedicated to this topic.
 You are welcome to consider these for additional information, however, do not delay the process of building your bag.
 It is better to start small with the key basics than to not start at all.